COVID-19 Job Seeker Services and Resources

 NEW Online Webinar Workshops!

-As of April 27, 2020, MassHire Franklin Hampshire Career Center will offer live, interactive webinars that can be viewed using a computer, tablet, or smart phone.
-The first two will be on Interviewing skills and Resume writing.
+As of April 27, 2020, MassHire Franklin Hampshire Career Center offers live, interactive webinars that can be viewed using a computer, tablet, or smart phone.
 See our Workshop/Events Calendar for specific dates, times, and registration instruction.
 Check the calendar frequently for more webinar offerings.
-We are working to roll out more webinar workshops in the near future.

-In the meantime other online learning options include: MassHire Lowell Career Center is offering similar workshops via webinar.
+Other online learning options: MassHire Lowell Career Center is offering similar workshops via webinar.
 You will need your MassHire Franklin Hampshire Career Center membership number to register online. https://masshirelowellcc.com/events-calendar/

 GCFGlobal offers free online tutorials on a wide variety of work readiness, computer skills, Microsoft Office, Google Suite, reading, writing, math, personal finance/budgeting, career planning, job search, and more.